JuliaAI/MLJ.jl/docs/src/working_with_tasks.md

 models(task)
 ```

-Binding a model to a task and evalutating performance:
+Binding a model to a task and evaluating performance:

 ```@example 1
 @load DecisionTreeClassifier